 The new developer productivity capabilities are presented throughout this book.
-First, take a look at the older ASP.NET technology.
+Before venturing into these new capabilities, first start by taking a look at the older ASP.NET technology in order to make a comparison to ASP.NET 2.0.
 Listing 1-1 provides an example of using ASP.NET 1.0 to build a table in a Web page that includes the capability to perform simple paging of the data provided.